 "He wants something and he won't stop until he gets it," Hawkeye added when Claus showed them both a confused look on his face.

-"Don't we know it already," Klinger groaned, knowing the obvious.
+"Don't we know it already," Klinger groaned, stating the obvious.

 "So, we can't go back to camp unless we want to get arrested," Hawkeye softly said, crushed by the realization that he would either be arrested for murder or desertion.
 Either option was not comforting and would not allow him to go home to Crabapple Cove after the war ended.